jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 We would be grateful for the vendor's assessment of each, and we will provide any additional context, build-environment detail, or targeted test harnesses on request.

-## Open Source Vision & Sustainability Statement
+## Closing Remarks: Open Source Vision & Sustainability Statement

 This project is built on the core principle of **self-reliance through zero external dependencies**.